Julia Grosso: Senior

 Joining the Canada national team again for the 2022 CONCACAF W Championship, Grosso scored her first international goal in the tournament opener against Trinidad and Tobago, and then managed a second goal for a brace, with Canada winning a 6–0 rout.
 Grosso scored the lone goal of the next game against Panama, in the process qualifying Canada for the 2023 FIFA Women's World Cup.
 Grosso did not play in the third group stage game, but appeared as a substitute in both the semi-final and finals.
 She was one of four players to score three goals in the tournament, but won the Golden Boot as top scorer due to having played the fewest minutes.
 She was also named to the tournament's Best XI.

+Grosso was named to the Canadian squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+During the group stage match against Ireland, with Canada down by a goal toward the end of what was generally judged a poor first half for the team, Grosso's cross into the box was deflected into the net by Irish defender Megan Connolly, tying the game.
+Canada would on to win 2–1, though Grosso was substituted off for Sophie Schmidt in the second half.
+Canada was ultimately eliminated from the tournament after a 4–0 loss to Australia in their final group match; Grosso was substituted after the first half, having struggled defensively.

+Grosso was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+Grosso was called up to the Canada squad for the 2024 Summer Olympics.

 Style of play

-Grosso is a left-footed mezz'ala who has creativity and technique as well as intensity and contrast and can also play as left-back.
+Grosso is a left-footed midfielder who has creativity and technique as well as intensity and contrast and can also play as left-back.

+Personal life

+Grosso has been in a relationship with Major League Baseball player Jeremy Peña since December 2024.